davekilian/primer/basic.md

 > Peripherals.
 Common device classes
 >
 > How do we make this work?
 Outline some strategies.
 We’ll come back later.

+> Congratulations on completing your whirlwind tour of how computers work.
+We're not out of the woods yet though.
+Over the next couple chapters, we'll take a deeper look at how you construct an electrical circuit to implement a von Neumann computing architecture and design programs for it.